 At the end of the day, online shoppers just don’t want to pay for return shipping.
 Your eCommerce business will have to find a way to accommodate that in order to survive.

 Fortunately, paying for free return shipping is a challenge that you can overcome.
-Work with your shipper and your third-party fulfillment provider to come up with a plan that fits your business.
+Work with your shipper and your 3PL to come up with a plan that fits your business.
 Free return shipping leads to happy customers.

 3. If you have a physical location, allow BORIS returns.